buzz8year/yii2-mail2db-landing/README.md

     <h1 align="left">Mail Dashboard Starter Kit</h1>
 </p>

-This is an implementation of yii2-based simple mail dashboard with minimal database entities for mails.
+<code>yii2-mail2db</code> is an implementation of yii2-based simple mail dashboard with minimal database entities for mails.

 - Reads mail-file from directory, writes mail data (full or part) to DB, CRUD functions for mail-entites.